 Sources of Funding

-Banks remain the major source of funding for developers and while most banks are keen to lend to experienced developers, the truth is recent occurrences in the global market have seen many of the major players really tighten their lending criteria.
+Banks remain the major source of funding for developers and while most banks are keen to lend to experienced developers, however in the current stage of the property cycle, and in the wake of the 2018 Royal Commission into Banking, many of the major players are tightening their lending criteria.

-As a result, private funders and joint venture funders are increasingly becoming a popular alternative for some developers.
+As a result, second tier banks, private funders and joint venture funders are increasingly becoming a popular alternative for some developers.

 Proficient mortgage brokers with the right expertise and knowledge can assist you when it comes to obtaining development funding.